hmizuochi/RFDBUX/README.md

 First release on 2018/07/18: original version (Mizuochi et al., 2018)

 ### References:
 1. Mizuochi, H., Nishiyama, C., Ridwansyah, I., Nasahara, K. N. (2018): Monitoring of an Indonesian tropical wetland by machine-learning-based data fusion of passive and active microwave sensors.
 Remote Sensing.
-Submitted.
+10(8), 1235, pp. 1-19.

 How to Use
 =====================